 Compensate for cost price fluctuations

-Seasonal ingredients are more expensive, but your food cost should remain the same.
+Seasonal ingredients cost more, but your food cost percentage should remain the same.
 Calculate what you need to charge minimum for seasonal dishes.

 Asparagus dish in May: